 Even if food was distributed equally – something close to inconceivable in North Korea where the elite and military take priority – Rengifo-Keller said “you would have hunger-related deaths.”
 And in the past year it has spent precious resources carrying out a record number of missile tests.

-The documents spread out on the carpet at Mar-a-Lago, their classification markings clearly visible, are tiny drops in a tsunami of secrets kept by the U.S. government.
+The documents spread out on the carpet at Mar-a-Lago, their

 "Some things are beyond words.
 Beyond comprehension.
 Beyond forgiveness.”